 On November 22, 2016, the Company issued \$150.0 million in aggregate principal amount, at par, of the December 2021 Notes in an underwritten public offering, for net proceeds of \$145.7 million.
 The December 2021 Notes are due December 1, 2021, and the Company pays interest at 2.75% on the December 2021 Notes semiannually in arrears on June 1 and December 1 of each year, beginning June 1, 2017.
-A portion of the proceeds from the December 2021 Notes, net of amounts used for capped call transaction described below, were used to extinguish \$120.0 million of the February 2018 Notes.
-Upon the occurrence of a fundamental change, as defined in the indenture, holders have the option to require the Company to repurchase their December 2021 Notes at a purchase price equal to 100% of the principal, plus accrued interest.
+A portion of the proceeds from the December 2021 Notes, net of amounts used for the capped call transaction described below, was used to extinguish \$120.0 million of the February 2018 Notes.

+Upon the occurrence of a fundamental change, as defined in the indenture entered into in connection with the December 2021 Notes (the "December 2021 Notes Indenture"), holders have the option to require the Company to repurchase their December 2021 Notes at a purchase price equal to 100% of the principal, plus accrued interest.